 If you would like an estimate for your specific situation, feel free to take the Chapter 7 vs Chapter 13 calculator that is personalized to your finances and is based on the official bankruptcy forms.
 We have included an image of an example results page.

 We speak with many individuals who were not happy about being in a Chapter 13 bankruptcy.
 Many felt that there was not a proper explanation of the differences.
 Many people we speak with may not have realized that:

-Many people make the wrong debt relief decision.
-The purpose of the article and the goal of Ascend is to inform you about the differences between a Chapter 7 and Chapter 13 bankruptcy to help you make the most informed decision with all of the information.
+Thus, the purpose of the article and the goal of Ascend is to inform you about the differences between Chapter 7 and Chapter 13 bankruptcy to help you make the most informed decision with all of the information.

 Bankruptcies filed under Chapter 7 of the Bankruptcy Code are liquidation bankruptcies.
 Any assets that are not protected by bankruptcy exemptions are used to repay the person’s unsecured debts.
 However, most Chapter 7 bankruptcy cases filed by individuals do not result in the loss of property.
 However, the risk of property loss exists whenever a person files a Chapter 7 case, especially if the person does not carefully review bankruptcy exemptions before filing the Chapter 7 case.